Houdini (1953 film): Plot

-In the 1890s, young Harry Houdini (Tony Curtis) is performing with a Coney Island carnival as Bruto, the Wild Man, when Bess (Janet Leigh), a naive onlooker, tries to protect him from the blows of Schultz (Sig Ruman), his "trainer".
-Harry then appears as magician "The Great Houdini" and, spotting Bess in the audience, invites her on stage.
-Harry flirts with the unsuspecting Bess during his act, but she flees from him in a panic.
-When Bess shows up to watch Harry perform two more times, he finally is able to corner her.
-Bess admits her attraction, and soon after, the two appear at Harry's mother's house, newly married.
-Bess becomes Harry's onstage partner, touring the country with him, but soon grows tired of the low pay and grueling schedule.
+In the 1890s, young Harry Houdini (Tony Curtis) is performing with a Coney Island carnival as Bruto, the Wild Man, when Bess (Janet Leigh), a naive onlooker, tries to protect him from the blows of Schultz (Sig Ruman), his "handler".
+Harry also appears as magician "The Great Houdini" and, spotting Bess in the audience, invites her on stage.
+When Harry flirts with the unsuspecting Bess, she quickly leaves.
+Bess shows up two more times, and finally admits her attraction.
+They marry and live with Harry's mother.
+Bess becomes Harry's onstage assistant, touring the country with him.

-After Bess convinces Harry to take a job in a locksmith factory, Harry works as a lock tester while fantasizing about escaping from one of the factory's large safes.
-On Halloween, Harry and Bess attend a special magicians' dinner at the Hotel Astor, during which magician Fante offers a prize to anyone who can free himself from a straitjacket.
-Harry accepts the challenge and, through intense concentration, extricates himself from the jacket, greatly impressing Fante.
-Afterward, however, Fante advises Harry to "drop it", noting that Johann Von Schweger, a German magician, retired at the height of his career after performing a similar feat, fearful of his own talents.
-Bess then persuades Harry to give her the prize, a single, round-trip boat ticket to Europe, so that she can cash it in for a down payment on a house.
+Bess tires of the low pay and grueling schedule and convinces Harry to take a job in a locksmith factory.
+Harry, a lock tester, fantasizes about escaping from one of the factory's large safes.
+On Halloween, Harry and Bess attend the Magician Society dinner.
+Magician Fante offers a prize to anyone who can free himself from a straitjacket.
+As many frantically jump about trying to escape, Harry, through intense concentration, extricates himself from the jacket, impressing Fante.
+Later, Fante advises Harry to give up being a magician, noting that Johann Von Schweger, a German magician, retired at the height of his career after performing a similar feat, fearful of his own talents.
+Bess persuades Harry to cash in the single, round-trip boat ticket to Europe he won, to save for a down payment on a house.

-Later at the factory, Harry locks himself inside one of the big safes, determined to make an escape.
-Before he can get out, however, the foreman orders the safe blown open, then fires Harry.
-That night, in front of his mother (Angela Clarke), Harry and Bess argue about their future, and frustrated by Bess's insistence that he quit magic, Harry walks out.
-Soon, a contrite Bess finds Harry performing with a carnival and presents him with two one-way tickets to Europe.
-Sometime later, at a London theater, Harry and Bess are concluding their magic act when a reporter named Dooley (Michael Pate) challenges Harry to break out of one of Scotland Yard's notoriously secure jail cells.
-Harry, who hired Dooley to issue the challenge, accepts, unaware that the cells do not have locks in the doors, but are mounted on the outside walls.
-Despite the added difficulty, the dexterous, determined Houdini picks his cell lock and appears on time for his next performance.
-Now billed as the "man who escaped from Scotland Yard", Harry begins a successful tour of Europe with Bess.
+At the factory, Harry locks himself inside a big safe, determined to escape.
+However, the foreman orders the safe blown open before Harry can get out, then fires him.
+Harry and Bess argue about their future, and frustrated by Bess wanting him to quit magic, Harry walks out.
+A contrite Bess finds Harry performing with a carnival and presents him with two one-way tickets to Europe.
+During a performance at London theater, a reporter challenges Harry to escape Scotland Yard's notoriously secure jail cells.
+Harry, who hired the reporter to issue the challenge, accepts, unaware that the cell locks are not in the doors, but on the outside wall.
+Though challenging, Houdini successfully picks the lock.
+Now billed as, "the man who escaped Scotland Yard", Harry and Bess embark on a successful European tour.